 In 2013, Mello was elected to the Institute of Medicine, one of the highest honors in the fields of health and medicine, in recognition of outstanding professional achievement and commitment to service.
 Mello’s work has also garnered the Alice S. Hersh New Investigator Award from AcademyHealth, the leading professional organization for health services and health policy research in the U.S.; a Greenwall Faculty Scholars Award in Bioethics; and a Robert Wood Johnson Foundation Investigator Award in Health Policy Research.

-Mello, who holds a PhD in Health Policy and Administration as well as a JD, has a joint appointment at the Stanford School of Medicine in the Department of Health Research and Policy.
-She teaches courses in public health law and public health ethics.
+Mello teaches Health Law: Improving Public Health and Torts.
 Prior to joining Stanford in 2014, she was a Professor at the Harvard School of Public Health and Director of the School’s Program in Law and Public Health, as well as a Lab Fellow at Harvard’s Edmond J. Safra Center for Ethics.
-She currently serves as a Key Consultant to the National Program Office of the Robert Wood Johnson Foundation’s program in Public Health Law Research.

 Michelle M. Mello, David M. Studdert, Eric J. Thomas, Catherine Yoon, and Troyen A. Brennan.
 Who Pays for Medical Errors?
 An Analysis of Adverse Event Costs, the Medical Liability System, and Incentives for Patient Safety Improvement.
 4(4) Journal of Empirical Legal Studies, pp. 835-860 (December 2007).